Dennis Aase

-Dennis Aase (February 23, 1942 – February 28, 2023) is an American race car driver, a member of the All American Racers team.
+Dennis Aase (February 23, 1942 – February 28, 2023) was an American race car driver, a member of the All American Racers team.
 Between 1978 and 1988, he regularly placed in the top 10 of the IMSA circuit.

 Racing career

 1970s

 Aase started his racing career in 1973, participating in two different class races in the American Road Race of Champions for Don Burns Racing, finishing 5th and 11th respectively.
 The following year, in 1974, Aase entered the 1974 Watkins Glen 6 Hours with Scooter Patrick, driving for himself.
 He also entered the Mexico 1000 kilometers in a Porsche 911 S, alongside Adrian Gang, finishing 9th overall.
 Aase also joined the 1974 American-Canadian Challenge Cup, driving a Porsche in the four races.
 He finished 8th in the overall standings.

 In 1977, Aase raced in the 1977 24 Hours of Le Mans, driving the No. 77 Wynn's International Porsche along with drivers Bob Kirby and John Hotchkis.
 After qualifying 50th, the group would complete 247 laps, finishing 7th in their class and 20th overall.
 This would be the only time that Aase would participate in the 24 Hours of Le Mans.

 Aase, Kirby, Hotchkis, and Wynn's International would team up again in 1978, racing three races in the World Challenge for Endurance Drivers Series, but did not run for points.
 The following year, Aase would again race in the World Challenge for Endurance Drivers Series, this time racing for Koll Motor Sports alongside driver Alan Johnson.
 This time, Aase's team would run for points and ended up finishing 61st overall.